 While anyone can leave reviews on Trustpilot, there are guidelines for who’s eligible to rate and review a company.
 You have to check a box when leaving a review that confirms you’re writing about your own genuine experience, and you have to enter your email address to verify your review.

 From the website’s homepage, you can search for a company or category to explore.
 I typed in “dresslily” and clicked on DressLily.com to get an idea for how Trustpilot works.
-This is a clothing retailer that I’ve seen advertised on social media, but I’ve never ordered from them.
+This is a clothing retailer that I’ve seen advertised on social media, but I’ve never ordered from it.

 As you can see, the company had an average rating of 2.8/5 stars from 3,543 reviews at the time of writing.